Serial rapist of minors arrested in Rawalpindi

 The City Police Officer (CPO) Rawalpindi Faisal Rana, taking stern action on the complaint from the poor woman, asked the Rawat Police to immediately arrest the culprit and to take action against him according to the law.

-A team of police conducted a raid at his residence and arrested him when he was trying to flee from the scene.
-He was shifted to the police station and investigation initiated after lodging first information report (FIR) against him under sections 367-A, 377, 337 and 342 PPC.
+A team of police conducted raid at his residence and arrested him when he was trying to flee from the scene.
+He was shifted to the police station and initiated investigation after lodging first information report (FIR) against him under sections 367-A, 377, 337 and 342 PPC.

-During the course of investigation, the accused confessing to his crimes, disclosed that he was a habitual child abuser and was deported from Italy and the UK on child abuse charges.
+During the course of investigation, the accused confessing his crimes, disclosed that he was habitual child abuser and was deported from Italy and UK in child abuse charges.

+“I was expelled from UK and Italy after I was sentenced from the courts in the allegations of child abuse,” the suspect recording his statement, told the police during the questioning.

 "The suspect is 46 years old and is a Chartered Accountant," said a spokesperson of the Rawalpindi Police.
 "He has been living in Rawalpindi's DHA Phase 8 area since 2009 when he was deported from the UK."

-Upon receiving information about the malpractices of a person recently deported from the United Kingdom after completing his imprisonment given in his involvement in child abuse cases, the police came into action when mother of a 13-year-old vendor lodged a complaint with the Rawat police.
+Upon receiving information about the malpractices of a person, recently deported from United Kingdom after completing his imprisonment given in his involvement in child abuse cases, has now started his sex activities in Rawalpindi when mother of a 13-year-old vendor, lodged a complaint with the Rawat police.

 The poor woman told the police that she visited the area where the criminal lived and inquired about his identity, adding that the person involved in the child abuse was identified as ‘SA’ and usually seen with minor.